The ultimate chocolate and orange candy

 Prepare chocolate for dipping

 To get a chocolate coating for the orangettes that is free of white streaks and imperfections, you will need to temper the chocolate.
-Use chocolate guru Liz Gutman's tutorial to guide you.
+Use chocolate authority Liz Gutman's tutorial to guide you.
 To prepare for dipping, set your bowl of tempered chocolate on an angle using a towel to facilitate better dipping depth.
 Also, set up a work area with parchment on a dry sheet tray, the rack of candied peels, and forks for dipping.